Video 101: how to create videos

 Your video is still private, so if you’re prepared to start sharing it, make sure to make it public.
 Looking below the video, click the lock icon next to your video title and change the privacy settings to Public.

-To get started adding subtitles and captions, click on the CC icon below your video.
+To get started editing the captions, click the TV screen-shaped CC icon below your video.

 Now that your video is done, you’re probably ready to share it with the world!
 YouTube is the perfect platform for doing that.